Mel Goldstein: Retirement

+Later on the noon newscasts would be discontinued from Simmmons' schedule after the hiring of a new weekend/fill-in meteorologist, shifting a member of the weather team from weekends to weekdays at noon and 4:00 P.M.
+Simmons started at WTNH in February 2003.

 Death

-On January 18, 2012, Mel Goldstein died of complications and declining health due to multiple myeloma at the age of 66.
+On January 18, 2012, Mel Goldstein died from complications and declining health after a 16 year battle with multiple myeloma at the age of 66.
 He is survived by his wife Arlene and two daughters Laura and Melodie.

-On August 20, 2012 Goldstein's wife Arlene, Mayor Joseph Maturo, Jr. and the town of East Haven hosted brief a ceremony along with other officials, family, and friends to unveil a memorial park bench in Mel's honor which was placed at the East Haven town beach.
-The bench was donated by Goldstein's wife Arlene.
+On August 20, 2012 Goldstein's wife Arlene, Mayor Joseph Maturo, Jr. and the town of East Haven hosted a brief ceremony along with other officials, family, and friends to unveil a memorial park bench with a special engraved message in Mel's honor which was placed at the East Haven town beach.
+The bench was donated by Goldstein's wife Arlene who passed away a few years later.